 Insert the 21⁄2" round washerhead screws into the holes until they are nearly tight.
-Make sure the back is fully supported with shims as needed, and does not bow into any imperfections in the wall.
-Ensure the cabinet is level and plumb and adjust as needed.
-Tighten the screws fully, and recheck to verify that the cabinets are level and plumb.
+Make sure the back is fully supported with shims, as needed, and does not bow into any imperfections in the wall.
+Ensure that the cabinet is level and plumb, adjust as needed.
+Tighten the screws fully and check once more to ensure the cabinet is level and plumb.
+Re-install the cabinet doors, drawers and shelving after all cabinets have been installed.